janessuzzy/voteDao/README.md

 # voteDao

-[VoteDAO](https://votedao.netlify.app/)is a decentralized voting system that enables transparent and secure governance.
+[VoteDAO](https://votedao.netlify.app/) is a decentralized voting system that enables transparent and secure governance.
 It allows users to create proposals, vote in a fair manner, and view real-time results—all on the blockchain.

 ## Key Features